KaviHShah/Intro-to-Python/materials/08-defining-functions-and-classes.md

 - **Class attributes** are shared among all instances of a class.

-- Generally speaking I think it is always a good idea to clearly add inputs and outputs to a function in any complex function.
-This includes if they are global variables as you may want to use those functions in other scripts that do not have the same global variables.
+- Generally speaking, I think it is always a good idea to clearly add inputs and outputs to a function in any complex function.
+This includes global variables, as you may want to use those functions in other scripts that do not have the same global variables.

 ## Summary